ahutnick/copanaltarqkings/sources.markdown

 <li>Schele, Linda and Nikolai Grube.
 1987b.
 “The Birth Monument of Butz’-Chaan” In  <cite>Copan Notes, The</cite>, 163-164.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Schele, Linda and Nikolai Grube.
 1988.
 “Copan Note 39: The Father of Smoke Shell” In <cite>Copan Notes, The</cite>, 289-290.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Schele, Linda and David Schele.
 1986.
 “Copan Note 16: Waterlily Jaguar, the Seventh Successor of the Lineage of Yax-K’uk’-Mo’” In <cite>Copan Notes, The</cite>, 66-78.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Schele, Linda and David Stuart.
-“Copan Note 14: Butz-Chan, the 11th Successor of the Yax-K’uk-Mo’ Lineage” In <cite>The Copan Notes</cite>.
-Austin, TX: Copan Mosaic Project, 1986. pp 47 - 56</li>
+1986.
+“Copan Note 14: Butz-Chan, the 11th Successor of the Yax-K’uk-Mo’ Lineage” In <cite>The Copan Notes</cite>, 47-56.
+Austin, TX: Copan Mosaic Project.</li>
 <li>Sdouz, Gert.
 2015. <cite>Altar Q Copan Honduras: A tour through the illustrations of one of the Maya’s most interesting monuments</cite>.
 Vienna: Wien.</li>
 <li>Stone, Andrea and Marc Zender.
 2011. <cite>Reading Maya Art: A Hieroglyphic Guide to Ancient Maya Painting and Sculpture</cite>.
 London: Thames and Hudson.</li>
-<li>Stuart, David.
-1986.
-“Copan Note 18: The Step Inscription of Temple 22 at Copan” In <cite>Copan Notes, The</cite>, 111-114.
-Austin, TX: Copan Mosaic Project.</li>
 <li>Stuart, David.
 2004.
 "The Beginnings of the Copan Dynasty: A Review of the Hieroglyphic and Historical Evidence" In <cite>Understanding Early Copan</cite>, edited by Ellen E. Bell, Marcello A. Canuto, & Robert J. Sharer, 215-248.
 Philadelphia: University of Pennsylvania Museum of Archaeology and Anthropology</li>
 <li>Stuart, David, Nikolai Grube, Linda Schele, and Floyd Lounsbury.
 1989.
     “Copan Note 56: Stela 63, A New Monument from Copan”.
 In <cite>The Copan Notes</cite>, 1-8.
 Austin, TX: Copan Mosaic Project</li>